 You need to hold the right amount of money – continuously – for long enough.

 You score 10 points for holding enough money (also known as maintenance, or funds) for the length of time stated in the Tier 4 Policy Guidance.

-You must be able to prove that the required money (to cover your course fees and living costs) is genuinely available to you.
+You must prove that money for your course fees and living costs is genuinely available to you.
 The UKBA decides how much you need for living costs.
 Read their website and calculate the amount you need to successfully apply for a visa.